turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 We call a method named `get`, giving it a parameter `/` and a block of code.
 The string parameter to `get` is the URL pattern to match against the incoming HTTP request.

-Our Sinatra application knows that it is running on [http://localhost:4567](http://localhost:4567), so we only need to define the part of the url that comes after that.

 In this case we passed `'/'`, which will match when someone visits the homepage, also known as the _root_ of the application.

 ### Defining the Response